lorin/messiness/README.md

 ## Science is messier than you think

+[Data file for the Frink programming language](https://frinklang.org/frinkdata/units.txt) is a treasure trove of information on the messiness of units.

 [The Dappled World: A Study of the Boundaries of Science](https://www.amazon.com/Dappled-World-Study-Boundaries-Science/dp/0521644119) by Nancy Cartwright (book, 1999)